Introduction

 Our role

 GTC Scotland was established in 1965 following calls from teachers for a body to ensure teacher standards.
 It was made a fully independent body in 2012.
 We are the regulator for teachers in Scotland.
-We work in the public interest to enhance trust in teachers by setting, upholding and promoting high standards and as a safeguard for the quality of education.
+We work in the public interest to enhance trusted teaching by setting, upholding and promoting high standards as a safeguard for the quality of education.

 Registration